 You can create more than one OBJECT or SQL plan guide for the same query and batch or module.
 However, only one plan guide can be enabled at any given time.

 Plan guides of type OBJECT cannot be created for an @module_or_batch value that references a stored procedure, function, or DML trigger that specifies the WITH ENCRYPTION clause or that is temporary.

 Trying to drop or modify a function, stored procedure, or DML trigger that is referenced by a plan guide, either enabled or disabled, causes an error.
 Trying to drop a table that has a trigger defined on it that is referenced by a plan guide also causes an error.

-To create a plan guide of type OBJECT, requires ALTER permission on the referenced object.
-To create a plan guide of type SQL or TEMPLATE, requires ALTER permission on the current database.
+To create a plan guide of type OBJECT, you need ALTER permission on the referenced object.
+To create a plan guide of type SQL or TEMPLATE, you need ALTER permission on the current database.

 Click the plus sign to expand the database in which you want to create a plan guide, and then click the plus sign to expand the Programmability folder.